LingfengZhu/laztech-intro/README_for_cs.md

 ## Section 1. three.js

 Try it: [three.js - examples](https://threejs.org/), and try to build yourself a small animation: [three.js-doc](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene).
+If you're a video-person, you might want to check out Youtube for these videos by [Mad Dog](https://www.youtube.com/watch?v=Nebx5Rm46Gs&list=PLOGomoq5sDLutXOHLlESKG2j9CCnCwVqg&index=1).

-After walking through the *Getting Started* and *Next Step* sections of the document, explain to me:
+Here are some questions:

-1. (**Basic process**) What is the whole process of the running script (like explaining how "hello world" program is run)
+1. (**Basic process**) After walking through the *Getting Started* and *Next Step* sections of the document, explain to me: What is the whole process of the running script (like explaining how "hello world" program is run)
 2. (**Concepts**) What are the significant concepts (or important objects) you need to understand? (eg. Scene, camera, render, mesh, <u>loader</u>)
 3. (**Basic Running and Development**) What's the basic HTML structure that makes the code run?
 (It's okay that you put javascript in html) Understand what these are doing: [just go through the source code and try to present me what's going on]
    1. [Geometry/Minecraft](https://threejs.org/examples/#webgl_geometry_minecraft): how do you realize control? render? light?
 What improvement can be make for the control function?